General Terms and Conditions

 1) Scope of Application

-1.1 These General Terms and Conditions of the company Kia-Charlotta GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as GTC) of the company Kia-Charlotta GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
 The inclusion of the Client’s own conditions is herewith objected to, unless other terms have been stipulated.

-1.2 Regarding contracts for the delivery of vouchers, these Terms and Conditions apply accordingly, unless expressly regulated otherwise.
+1.2 Regarding contracts for the delivery of vouchers, these GTC apply accordingly, unless expressly regulated otherwise.

 1.3 For contracts regarding the delivery of vouchers, these Terms and Conditions shall apply accordingly, unless expressly agreed otherwise.